xiatechs/markdown-to-confluence/README.md

-+++
-title = "Markdown Action"
-categories = ["Development", "Github Actions"] date = "2021-03-10"
-description = "A guide on how to use the markdown to confluence action" slug = "markdown-to-confluence-guide"
-+++

 # Markdown to Confluence Action

-This Action will find markdown files in a repository and read them, if they have an approriate [Front Matter](https://gohugo.io/content-management/front-matter/), it will create or update relevant pages in confluence.
+This Action will find markdown files in a repository and read them, it will create or update relevant pages in confluence.

 This Action will also generate a plaintext uml & diagram of the codebase & upload them to the page.